pandas-dev/pandas/doc/source/dataframe.rst

    DataFrame.cols
    DataFrame.info

+.. _dataframe.cons:

 Construction
 ------------

 There are many ways to create a DataFrame:

    * From a dict of ndarrays or Series
-   * From a 2D ndarray plus corresponding row and column labels
+   * From a 2D ndarray, optionally providing row and column labels
    * From a NumPy structured (record) array
    * From a nested dictionary